dbt-labs/corp/docs/benefits.md

     - [People Ops Society Membership](https://www.peopleopssociety.com/)
     - CPA Renewal

+**How can I find out if something is an eligible expense?**

+- If you’re unsure if something is included within the policy, reach out directly to Benepass support team via the [app](https://app.getbenepass.com).

 ### General Guidelines for All Stipends

 - All stipend expenses must be processed using your Benepass card or submitted for reimbursement through the Benepass app.
 [Learn more here.](#how-to-use-benepass---perks--stipend-platform)